TonyWhitley/gearshift/README.md

 Nothing is specific to rFactor, gearshift will work with other games.

 # Installing
-Download gearshift.exe, Configurer.exe and Grind_default.wav to a folder on your PC.
+Click the 'releases' button above and download the latest gearshift.exe, Configurer.exe and Grind_default.wav to a folder on your PC.

 Run Configurer.exe to set up for your shifter and pedals (that creates gearshift.ini).